Competing d$_{xy}$ and s$_{\pm }$ Pairing Symmetries in Superconducting La$_{3}$Ni$_{2}$O$_{7}$ emerge from LDA+FLEX Calculations: I. Introduction

+Focusing on the superconducting state, the discussion of the pairing symmetry has been the subject of extensive studies in a series of recent works\cite {Hu-arxiv,Qin-2023,Yang-2023,Tian-2023,Dagotto-arxiv,Lechermann-2023,SPM-arxiv,LongRange} .
+Within the two--orbital tight--binding model, the pairing instability was studied using functional renormalization group (FRG) approach and the multi--orbital $t-J$ model.
+An s$_{\pm }$--wave pairing with sign--reversal gaps on different Fermi surfaces is revealed, reminiscent of iron based superconductors \cite{Hu-arxiv}.
+Employing the static auxiliary field Monte Carlo approach to simulate a minimal effective model containing local d$ _{3z^{2}-r^{2}}$ interlayer spin singlets and metallic d$_{x^{2}-y^{2}}$ bands, the authors of Ref. \cite{Qin-2023} have reached a similar conclusion, together with another FRG calculations that also yielded s$_{\pm }$--wave Cooper pairing triggered by the spin fluctuations\cite{Yang-2023}.
+The cellular version of the DMFT was used on the two--orbital Hubbard model where the s$_{\pm }$--superconductivity was observed\cite{Tian-2023}.

-Focusing on the superconducting state, the s$_{\pm }$ pairing symmetry with sign changing order parameter on different sheets of the Fermi surface has been put forward in a series of recent works\cite {Werner-2023,Leonov-2023,Bilayer1,Hu-arxiv,Dagotto-arxiv,SPM-arxiv,Qin-2023,Yang-2023,Tian-2023} .
-Such calculations frequently rely on the so--called spin fluctuational mechanism of superconductivity that has been proposed to understand properties of heavy fermion systems many years ago \cite{Scalapino,Varma}.
-Diagrammatically, this includes particle--hole ladder and bubble diagrams and is known as Random Phase Approximation (RPA) \cite {Paramagnons,BerkSchrieffer}.
+Several calculations of the pairing interaction have been performed\ \cite {Lechermann-2023,Dagotto-arxiv,SPM-arxiv,LongRange} using the two--orbital model and the Random Phase Approximation (RPA) -- the method first used to understand properties of heavy fermion systems many years ago \cite {Scalapino,Varma}.
+Diagrammatically, the RPA includes particle--hole ladder and bubble diagrams\cite{Paramagnons,BerkSchrieffer}.
 The inclusion to these series of particle--particle ladder diagrams has also been proposed in the past, which was entitled as the Fluctuational Exchange Approximation (FLEX) \cite{FLEX}.
 This contribution was however found to be not essential in the proximity to magnetic instability where the most divergent terms are described by the particle--hole ladders\cite{Muller}.